Vision from Paris. © J. Ashley Nixon

 - Getting a carbon price on the table, be it a carbon tax or cap and trade.
 Just get it out there to drive ahead on all of the above.

 There are many pathways to this low carbon future.
 Our choices will require innovation and stronger support for inventive research and development.
-Our choices will require collective courage and collaboration across all walks of civil society-governments, businesses, cities, non-governmental organizations (NGOs) and the consuming publics.
+Our choices will require collective courage and collaboration across all walks of civil society-governments, businesses, cities, non-governmental organizations (NGOs) and the consuming public.
 But our choices, fundamentally, will be deeply influenced by how politicians shape this new agenda this week in Paris, and beyond, to enable a safe and prosperous low carbon future.

 World leaders, on Monday you have three minutes to push this climate agenda forward.
 Show true leadership and a collaborative spirit.